Ai-Swat/sigma-eclipse-llm/DOCKER_BUILD.md

 # Building Windows Version with Docker on Mac/Linux

-This guide explains how to build the Windows version of Sigma Shield locally using Docker.
+This guide explains how to build the Windows version of Sigma Eclipse locally using Docker.

 ## 🐳 Prerequisites